 Attractions on Shafer Trail

 After about 2 miles of relatively easy driving, we noticed the incline getting steeper and steeper until we came to the first switchback (remember heart attack?).
-That was the beginning of roughly a dozen switchbacks and sharp turns, some only wide enough for one vehicle.
+That began roughly a dozen switchbacks and sharp turns, some only wide enough for one vehicle.

 Luckily it’s only 1,500 feet to the top!
 If heights aren’t your thing, you might want to ride shotgun and close your eyes for this section.
 We stopped a few times along the way for some incredible pictures and only had one argument and freak-out moment.
 Once we reached the top, we were rewarded with a HUGE view of Shafer Canyon.

 After the adrenaline wore off, we headed to the Island in the Sky visitor center of Canyonlands National Park to round out the day.
-We didn’t visit any more of Canyonlands National Park and sadly didn’t get a chance to go back on this trip.
+We didn’t visit any more of Canyonlands National Park and sadly didn’t get a chance to return on this trip.

-It was about a 20-mile trail and took us several hours, mainly because we had to stop for a ton of pictures.
-It’s not a difficult trail, especially compared to many in the area, and can be done with most high clearance vehicles.
-We never used our four-wheel-drive on this trail.
+It was about a 20-mile trail and took us several hours, mainly because we had to stop for many pictures.
+It's not a difficult trail, especially compared to many in the area, and can be done with most high-clearance vehicles.
+We never used our four-wheel drive on this trail.

 In my opinion, the switchbacks are the challenge and will more than likely give even the calmest person anxiety because of the extreme height combined with the narrow road.